-This Certification Practice Statement refers to all certification and registration authorities, subscribers and relying parties that use the service or exchange any information within certum domain or ctnDomena domain.
+This Certification Practice Statement refers to all certification authorities, Registration Points, subscribers and relying parties that use the service or exchange any information within certum domain or ctnDomena domain.

-Certificates issued by CERTUM within certum and ctnDomena domains contain the identifiers7 of certification policies, enabling relying parties to state if the application of a certificate being verified by the party is in accordance with the declared purpose of the certificate.
-The declared purpose might be specified on the basis of values set in PolicyInformation structure of the extension certificatePolicies (see Chapter 0) of every certificate issued by CERTUM.
+Certificates issued by CERTUM within certum and ctnDomena domains contain the identifiers8 of certification policies, enabling relying parties to state if the application of certificate being verified by the party is in accordance with the declared purpose of the certificate.
+The declared purpose might be specified on the basis of values set in PolicyInformation structure of the extension certificatePolicies (see chapter Błąd!
+Nie podano nazwy zakładki.) of each certificate issued by CERTUM.